 Donate

-Limerick Youth Service Community Training Centre (CTC) provides vocational training courses and life skills programmes to early school leavers under the ETB Youthreach Programme.
+Limerick Youth Service Community Training Centre (CTC) provides vocational training courses and life skills programmes to early school leavers under Limerick and Clare Education and Training Board’s Youthreach Programme.

-Our courses are designed to enhance learners potential to learn new skills and achieve relevant certification necessary for progression into employment, further training or continued education and apprenticeships.
+Our courses are designed to enhance learners’ potential to learn new skills and achieve relevant certification necessary for progression into employment and/or Further Education and Training.

 The successful candidate will have:

-• A recognised relevant trade / 3rd level qualification
+• A recognised qualification in Training & Education, or similar relevant 3rd level qualification

 • Previous experience of working with young people aged 15 – 19 in a training environment